Rockoman/ProfitCalculator/README.md

 This calculate will take data from a user and generate the exact profits they will obtain from selling items on eBay/Amazon.

-Currently trying to get the chart to update with new data but only the new product name will appear.
+The chart updates with a bar graph to show the products side-by-side.

+Currently working on saving the data upon exiting.